deepmodeling/APEX/README.md

 ├── param_props.json
 └── param_relax.json
 ```
-There are three type of parameters files and the `global.json`, as well as a force-field potential file of molybdenum `frozen_model.pb`.
-Under the direction of `confs`, structure file `POSCAR` of both phases have been prepared respectively.
+There are three type of parameter files and the `global.json`, as well as a force-field potential file of molybdenum `frozen_model.pb`.
+Under the directory of `confs`, structure file `POSCAR` of both phases have been prepared respectively.

 ### 4.1.
-On the Bohrium
+In the Bohrium
-The most convenient way to submit a APEX workflow is via the prebuilt running enviornment of dflow on the [Bohrium platform](https://bohrium.dp.tech).
-However, one may need to register an account of the Bohrium as needed.
-Here is an example of `global.json` to this way.
+The most efficient method for submitting an APEX workflow is through the preconfigured execution environment of dflow on the [Bohrium platform](https://bohrium.dp.tech).
+To do this, it may be necessary to create an account on Bohrium.
+Below is an example of a global.json file for this approach.

 ```json
 {
     "dflow_host": "https://workflows.deepmodeling.com",